open-edge-platform/app-orch-catalog/docs/architecture.md

     - the Vault Service (in the orch-platform namespace through a service account), to a minimal level.
     - a Postgress Database external to the cluster (AWS Aurora RDS)

+>> Note: Malaware Scanner is disabled by default

 2. Restricted Access to others
    Application Catalog restricts access to its 2 endpoints - the gRPC interface and the REST interface.
    - Only Application Deployment Manager is allowed to access the gRPC interface, and when doing so only